Laurel Gand: Post-Zero Hour

-Laurel Gand was originally a member of the xenophobic White Triangle group before joining the Legion.
+In post-Zero Hour continuity, Laurel Gand was originally a member of the xenophobic White Triangle group before joining the Legion.
 Due to Daxamites' vulnerability to lead, she is forced to wear a special suit to protect her from it.

-She later travels to the planet Hell and is presumed dead before returning to the Legion.
+Gand is nearly killed by lead poisoning after her suit is damaged, prompting Brainiac 5 to create an anti-lead serum for her.
+Around this time, Shrinking Violet discovers a White Triangle necklace in Gand's room and deduces that she is connected to the group.

+Andromeda confronts Daxamite ambassador Roxxas, with both being presumed dead in the ensuing fight after being caught in an explosion.
+Cosmic Boy is secretly informed that Andromeda survived and voluntarily exiled herself to Planet Hell.

 After the events of Infinite Crisis, Earth-247, the home of the post-Zero Hour Legion, is destroyed.
-Andromeda appears in Final Crisis: Legion of 3 Worlds, battling Superboy-Prime along with M'onel (Valor) and Superman.
-Later, in the fifth issue, her pre-Zero Hour younger and older counterparts are called to battle the Time Trapper, alongside dozens of other Legionnaires from alternate realities.
+Andromeda appears in Final Crisis: Legion of 3 Worlds, where she is among the Legionnaires who battle Superboy-Prime.
+Andromeda's pre-Zero Hour counterpart is among the Legionnaires from alternate realities who are summoned to battle the Time Trapper.

 Powers and abilities

-Generally, the abilities of Laurel Gand (and other Daxamites) are identical to those of Superman and other natives of the planet Krypton (super-strength; speed; flight; X-ray, heat, microscopic or telescopic vision powers; invulnerability and super hearing).
-However, she is vulnerable to lead rather than Kryptonite.
+Generally, the abilities of Laurel Gand and other Daxamites are identical to those of Superman and other natives of the planet Krypton (super-strength; speed; flight; X-ray, heat, microscopic or telescopic vision powers; invulnerability and super hearing).
+However, she is vulnerable to lead rather than kryptonite.